 Heat the sticker

-Applying stickers to curved and hollow areas of the car body is difficult.
+Applying stickers to curved and hollow areas of the bodywork is difficult.
 A hair dryer is a useful tool for dealing with this problem.
-Heat the sticker with the hair dryer to make it more pliable, so that you can work it around the curve and apply it smoothly.
+Warm up the sticker with the hair dryer to make it more flexible, so that you can work it around the curve and apply it smoothly.
 Be careful not to overheat and damage the sticker and/or the car body.

-You will find many stickers for sale. here on our online store.
+You will find many stickers for sale here in our online store.